The 32 Best Realistic Fiction Books for Kids

 Three tales in one, this realistic fiction story is told in alternating chapters by three narrators.
 The stories feature Josef, a Jewish refugee fleeing WWII Germany, Isabel a Cuban girl on her way to Miami in 1994, and Mahmoud a Syrian refugee seeking asylum in Germany in 2015.
 The chapters rotate between the three characters and their stories do connect at the end in a meaningful and moving way.

-The characters are all about 13-years-old but shoulder burdens that would be hard for an adult to handle.
+The characters are all about 13 years old but shoulder burdens that would be hard for an adult to handle.
 Gratz accurately portrays each child’s struggle with both grace and clarity – not shying away from difficult emotions and even death.
-If you love this YA historical fiction book, we have a list of Powerful WWII Books for Kids.

-This historical fiction novel for 11-year-olds takes place in the Depression era.
-Stella lives in Bumblebee, North Carolina- the segregated south where the Klan still exists.
+This historical fiction novel for 11-year-olds takes place during the Depression era.
+Stella lives in Bumblebee, North Carolina, in the segregated South, where the Klan still exists.

 The War That Saved My Life